 1982 (Sophomore) Weber finished the season totaling 40 tackles with 26 unassited.
 He made four tackles for losses of seven yards, and two sacks for 20 yards in losses.
 Weber also had one fumble recover and interception vs. Oklahoma State.
 He led the defensive linemen with four pass breakups, three against Missouri in a 23-19 victory.
 Weber's top tackle game was against Kansas State finishing with six tackles.

 1981 (Second-Year Freshman) As a second-year freshman Weber backed up All-American Jimmy Williams and was in on 14 tackles.
 Of the 14 tackles, eight were unassisted.
 He also had one tackle for a loss of three yards and an interception.

 Before Nebraska (Lincoln Southeast HS) Weber was an All-American, all-state, and all-city defensive end and tight end for the Lincoln Southeast Knights.
 He was also all-city in baseball and basketball.
-Weber competed in 10 Class A championship events in his career and received athlete of the year honors from the Lincoln Journal-Star his senior year.
+Weber competed in 10 Class A Championship evens in his career and received Athlete of the Year honors from the Lincoln Journal-Star in his senior year.

-Bill is the son of Mr. and Mrs. Donald Weber.
+Personal Bill is the son of Mr. and Mrs. Donald Weber.
 He was born on Jan.
 11, 1962.